A Guide For Developers

 The Connected Factory Process governs how each newly assembled unit — a Device Under Test (DUT) — is made ready to be operated by an end-user.
 The outcome of the Connected Factory Process is a blessed device, called a Production Device, ie. one that is ready to be sold to an end-user.
 Unlike development devices, Production Devices can only run their intended application firmware, and their use is metered for billing by Electric Imp.
 Metering begins when an end-user Activates their Production Device using BlinkUp.

 Running on the DUT, the factory firmware first performs tests on the hardware and, if those tests pass, blesses the unit.
-The DUT is assigned to the correct Production Device Group, receives its application firmware and wipes the stored network credentials and enrollment information.
+The DUT is assigned to its assigned Production Device Group, receives its application firmware and wipes the stored network credentials and enrollment information.
 The unit is now no longer a DUT: it is a Production Device and is ready to be sold to an end-user.

 As a developer, you know that impCentral is where application software development takes place, in Products’ Development Device Groups.
 Electric Imp customers also use impCentral to prepare factory firmware, to test it, and then to deploy it to BlinkUp fixtures and DUTs.

-Gaining access to impCentral’s production facilities first allows you to create Test Factory Device Groups, which are where you not only develop your factory firmware, but also provide a complete factory test environment that mirror the real production process.
-You test your factory firmware with BlinkUp fixtures, which you can use to bless real DUTs; these Test Blessed Devices can then be activated with your BlinkUp SDK-based app, just as real Production Devices will be by your end-users.
+Gaining access to impCentral’s production facilities first allows you to create Test Factory Device Groups, which are where you not only develop your factory firmware, but also provide a complete factory test environment that mirrors the production process.
+You test your factory firmware with BlinkUp fixtures, which you can use to bless real DUTs; these Test Production Devices can then be activated with your BlinkUp SDK-based app, just as real Production Devices will be activated by your end-users.